tefra/xsdata/docs/models/types.md

 ## User Types

-You can register you own custom types as well as long as they are not dataclasses.
+You can register your own custom types as well as long as they are not dataclasses.

 ```python
 >>> from dataclasses import dataclass, field